 Marie has a background in fundraising, community engagement and education with two music charities, SoCo Music Project and Evolve Music.
 She has a strong portfolio of fundraising success from a variety of sources and has experience in impact measurement and programme development that work across a range of areas and priorities.
 Marie is a Clore Leadership Programme Alumni and a member of the Chartered Institute of Fundraising, having achieved the Certificate in Fundraising.

-She has a great passion for wildlife and the natural world, enjoying the countryside at every opportunity, whether that’s foraging to make preserves/wines, taking my dogs for a walk, photography, or turning my hand to crafting inspired by nature.
+She has a great passion for wildlife and the natural world, enjoying the countryside at every opportunity, whether that’s foraging to make preserves/wines, taking her dogs for a walk, photography, or turning her hand to crafting inspired by nature.
 It is hugely important to her mental health and wellbeing.
 She is delighted to have joined the Board of Trustees in November 2020, whereby she looks forward to offering expertise and support to further the vision of Secret World Wildlife Rescue.

 Dr Chris Pawson is a psychologist and academic with expertise in child psychology, human-wildlife interaction, and conservation education.
 In the last 15 years Chris has worked for H.M Home Office, and in several universities where he conducts research and teaches psychology and non-human animal behaviour.
 Chris is passionate about the protection and preservation of wildlife.
 As a current member of the committee for the Lundy Field Society he is currently involved in a range of conservation education projects, and initiatives exploring human-wildlife interaction.
 Most recently his expertise in the field of gull behaviour and human-wildlife interaction has been deployed in schools outreach, and work with several local government councils.
 Chris tries to get to Lundy island and out on his paddleboard as often as possible.